onsip/sipjs.com/content/guides/send-message.md

 ### Setup and Video Elements

-Like in the make a call example, we must create the files index.html, main.js, and style.css in the same folder.
+Like in the make a call example, we must create the files index.html and main.js in the same folder.
 In the index.html file we need to include the SIP.js library, which can be downloaded [here](/download/), as well as the main.js file.

 Although we are loading the SIP.js library, we are not doing anything with it yet.